Evaluation Projects

 • Resorting to the Coast (Essex County Council) 2019

-Other evaluation projects include work for Share Museums East ‘Working with Volunteers’ and projects for the London Transport Museum, the Cultural Development Service for Essex County Council, and Museum Development East Midlands.
+Other evaluation projects include work for Share Museums East ‘Working with Volunteers’ and projects for the London Transport Museum, the Museum of the Home, the Cultural Development Service for Essex County Council, and Museum Development East Midlands.

 West Stow- Autopsy of the Sunken House